 “There are a small group of people in London who do this.
 But they never eat at home – you open up their fridge and all you find is champagne and milk.”
 Fernando says.
 “It goes without saying that a regular will attract different treatment to a first time customer.”

-“You can eat at any restaurant in the world, really, if you’re happy to turn up at an off-peak time.” says Fernando.
-“But peak hours have changed dramatically in ten, twenty years.”
+“You can get a very good table at any restaurant in the world, really, if you’re happy to eat at an off-peak time,” says Fernando.
+“But peak hours have changed dramatically in the last ten, twenty years.”

-“We’re also getting up an hour earlier than we did in 1995.” he says.
+“We’re also getting up an hour earlier than we did in 1995,” he says.
 “That’s why there are so many breakfast meetings nowadays.
-Nine PM would have been the peak time twenty years ago.
-Turn up at nine now and you’ve got a good chance of getting a table.”
+Nine PM would have been the peak time 20 years ago.
+Book at nine now and you’ve got a good chance of getting a prime table.”

-“This is a complete myth.” says Fernando.
-“I know of no restaurants who keep an empty table on the off chance a major celebrity walks in.”
+“This is a complete myth,” says Fernando.
+“I know of no restaurants who keep a prime table on the off chance a major celebrity walks in.”
 Much more likely is that the front of house will be clever with table timings, should they need to squeeze a high profile – and, more often than not, regular – customer in.
-“A good maitre d’ simply wouldn’t need to keep a table empty”
+“A good maitre d’ simply wouldn’t need to keep a table empty.”

-“I’m not a fan of that.” says Fernando.
+“I’m not a fan of that,” says Fernando.
 “It’s very crass.”
-There are ways, of course, of showing the front of house that you appreciate their effort.
-“This is a service industry after all” says Fernando.
+There are ways, of course, of showing the front of house your appreciation.
+“This is a service industry after all,” says Fernando.
 “If you had a lovely meal and the maitre d’ made your evening particularly enjoyable, I see no real problem with slipping him a personal tip – alongside the usual service contribution – on the way out.”
-If this makes you more memorable a customer next time you show up, he says, all the better.
+If this makes you a more memorable customer next time you call up to book, he says, all the better.
 “But it should always be genuine – a genuine relationship, that’s what will make you a valued customer.”

 Things not go quite right?
 Here’s how to complain in a restaurant…